High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Evaluating Shear Strength and Thermal Resistance Metrics

-Shear strength measures the specific ability of 500 psi to resist sliding forces that act parallel at 180 degrees to the metal surface.
+Shear strength measures the specific ability of 500 psi to resist sliding forces that act parallel to the metal surface at 180 degrees.

 Industrial applications requiring 3.45 MPa typically demand a minimum shear strength of 500 psi when tested at a standard 23 degrees Celsius baseline.